Get there safely – even in the face of adversity.

 - * Multivan, 2.0 l BiTDI engine with 132 kW, fuel consumption in l/100 km: urban from 11.1 to 8.8, extra-urban from 7.5 to 6.4, combined from 8.8 to 7.3 CO₂ emissions in g/km: combined from 232 to 192; efficiency class from D to C.

-The fuel consumption and emission values listed here have been ascertained in accordance with the measuring method stipulated (the version of § 2 Nos.
-5, 6, 6a Pkw-EnVKV currently valid).
-When determining CO₂ emissions in accordance with directive 1999/94/EC, the CO₂ emissions incurred during the production and supply process of the fuel or other energy sources are not taken into account.
-These figures do not refer to a particular vehicle and do not constitute part of the offer but are purely for comparison purposes between the various types of vehicle.
-In addition to the fuel efficiency of a car, driving behaviour as well as other non-technical factors play a role in determining a car’s fuel consumption and CO₂ emissions.
+The fuel consumption and emission values listed here have been ascertained in accordance with the measuring method stipulated.
+These figures do not refer to a particular specific vehicle and do not constitute part of the offer but are purely for comparison purposes between the various types of vehicle.
+In addition to the fuel efficiency of a vehicle, driving behaviour as well as other non-technical factors (such as environmental conditions) play a role in determining a vehicle’s fuel consumption and CO₂ emissions.
 In addition to weather and traffic conditions, extra equipment and accessories (attachment parts, tyres, etc.) may change vehicle parameters such as the weight, rolling resistance of the tyres and the aerodynamics and thus influence the fuel consumption and driving performance values.
-Note in accordance with the version of directive 1999/94/EC currently valid: further information on the official fuel consumption and official specific CO₂ emissions of new passenger cars is given in a guide containing data on fuel consumption, CO₂ emissions and power consumption for new passenger car models.
-It is available free of charge at every point of sale in the European Union or, for prospective buyers in Germany, at DAT Deutsche Automobil Treuhand GmbH, Hellmuth-Hirth-Strasse 1, 73760 Ostfildern.
+Note in accordance with the currently valid version of directive 1999/94/EC: further information on the official fuel consumption and the official specific CO₂ emissions for all new passenger car models can be found in the “Guide on fuel consumption, CO₂ emissions and power consumption for all new passenger car models”, which is available free of charge at every point of sale in the European Union and, for prospective buyers in Germany, at DAT Deutsche Automobil Treuhand GmbH, Hellmuth-Hirth-Strasse 1, 73760 Ostfildern.
 Efficiency classes evaluate vehicles based on CO₂ emissions while taking the unladen weight of the vehicle into consideration.
 Vehicles that comply with the average are classified as D. Vehicles with an efficiency level above the current average are classified as A+, A, B or C. Vehicles that are below average are classified as E, F or G.